 - Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - Instability: Small data variations can result in very different trees.
-This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty expressing certain concepts, such as XOR, parity, or multiplexer problems (see the next slide). - Bias in trees: Decision trees can create biased trees if some classes dominate.
+This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty learning certain concepts, such as XOR. - Bias in trees: Decision trees can create biased trees if some classes dominate.
 Balancing the dataset is recommended.

 - Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - Instability: Small data variations can result in very different trees.
-This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty expressing certain concepts, such as XOR, parity, or multiplexer problems (see the next slide). - Bias in trees: Decision trees can create biased trees if some classes dominate.
+This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty learning certain concepts, such as XOR. - Bias in trees: Decision trees can create biased trees if some classes dominate.
 Balancing the dataset is recommended. - Learning optimal trees is NP-complete: Heuristic algorithms like greedy algorithms are used, which do not guarantee globally optimal trees.
 Ensemble methods can help.